jamescfli/GitRepository/README.md

 101. AT92BaiduMapTest
     * in BitBucket repository due to API key in Gradle
+    * finally revise the customized dialog map setting through DialogFragment, which borrows the idea from AT94CustomizedAlertDialog and [Android UI Intro on Dialog](http://developer.android.com/guide/topics/ui/dialogs.html)

 102. AT93RoboGuiceTest
     * import jars as indicated by [Downloading and Installing](https://github.com/roboguice/roboguice/wiki/Installation)